Pooja-Lohar25/learnNode/notes.md

 Now the server will continue to run also reloads in case of any updates on the server. <br>
 app.js is the file that is loaded everytime.

+### Promises, Async and Await
+Promise is a kind of event that will either be resolved or rejected.
+It is a cleaner way of writing asynchrous style of functions.<br>
+Just like try and catch, promises use .then() and .catch() methods.<br>
+    - .then() : defines what to do if the promise is resolved.
+We can have chain of .then() methods.<br>
+        whatever is returned by one then() methods it will be passed on to the next one.
+    - .catch() : defines what to do if the promise is rejected.
+<b>async</b> keyword is used in functions definitions where the function is an asynchronous type of function.<br>
+<b>await</b> keyword is used inside the async function which tells the code will take sometime and so it must wait for results. <br>
+await cannot be used without async<br>
+async/await are used for writing asynchronous codes that feels like synchronous.